pjcj/vim-hl-var/README.md

 ## Configuration

 The variables will be highlighted after you have not performed any action for a certain length of time.
-That time is controlled by the *uptimetime* setting.
+That time is controlled by the *updatetime* setting.
 (See `:help updatetime`.)
 The default value is 4000, which is four seconds.
 That value is too large for this plugin, so I recommend adjusting it to 500, which is half a second.
 You can experiment with the value which works best for